OpenSourceBrain/NIFShowcase/README.md

 NIFShowcase
 ===========

-A repository for scripts and configuation files to enable interaction between NIF and OSB
+A repository for scripts and configuation files to enable interaction between NIF and OSB.

+See http://opensourcebrain.org/projects/nifshowcase for more details.